omdawe/SiteSon/README.md

 How SiteSon Works

-index.php — Reads all page content, menus, and meta info directly from site.json.
+index.php - Reads all page content, menus, and meta info directly from site.json.

-site.json — Stores your entire website: pages, templates, menus, SEO data, WhatsApp number, anything you want.
+site.json - Stores your entire website: pages, templates, menus, SEO data, anything you want.

 admin/SiteSon/index.php — Lets you easily edit and save everything inside the JSON without touching any code.